4. River and Canal fishing

 Coarse fishing is available on the Exeter Canal between the Basin and Double Locks.

-A Rod Licence from the Environment Agency. is required for free fishing between these sections on the Canal and must be shown when asked by a Council Officer or an authorised fishing bailiff.
+A Rod Licence from the Environment Agency is required for free fishing between these sections on the Canal and must be shown when asked by a Council Officer or an authorised fishing bailiff.

 The rest of the Canal can be fished with an Exeter & District Angling Association permit, which is available from the Angling Centre, Smythen Street, Exeter.

 There is also a section of the river which can be fished with a Day Permit, again in conjunction with an Environment Agency rod licence.
+Beat 13 is the day permit area and can be seen on this map.

 The season lasts from 14 February to 30 September inclusive.